opencast/opencast/docs/guides/admin/docs/configuration/multi.tenancy.md

 This file sets the default organization that is selected.
 This is currently required because some Opencast components do not support multitenancy.

 Hosts can have different schemas (http / https) and port numbers, e.g. when you run behind proxy server.
-Note, however, that hostnames are uniquely mapped to an organization.
-You cannot use the same hostname but different port numbers for two different organizations.
+Note, that the combination of hostname and port number is uniquely mapped to an organization.

 ### Step 2: Security Configuration

 Create a file called tenant1.xml in /etc/security.
 This file specifies access rules for individual URLs that specify